khulnasoft-lab/design.khulnasoft.com/contents/components/stepper.md

   - If you need to deliver an instance level message from an admin to all users, use a [broadcast message](/components/broadcast-message) instead.
 -->

-- When there are limited fields, instead use a [form](/components/form).
+- When there are limited fields or if user input can happen in any order, instead use a [form](/components/form).
 - When representing completion or progress of a continuous process, instead use a [progress bar](/components/progress-bar).

 <!--